Skip to main content

 AVR Framework

-We do not invent scores for things we cannot measure.
+AVR does not invent composite scores for things it cannot measure.
 Every check in the framework is tagged with how much you can trust the result.
+Verifiable checks are reproducible against a free API or CLI tool.
+Best-effort checks measure a point-in-time sample whose confidence is labelled explicitly per round.

 [VERIFIED]